Ankylosing spondylitis: Blood parameters

 During acute inflammatory periods, people with AS may show an increase in the blood concentration of CRP and an increase in the ESR, but there are many with AS whose CRP and ESR rates do not increase, so normal CRP and ESR results do not always correspond with the amount of inflammation that is actually present.
 In other words, some people with AS have normal levels of CRP and ESR, despite experiencing a significant amount of inflammation in their bodies.

 Genetic testing

 Variations of the HLA-B gene increase the risk of developing ankylosing spondylitis, although it is not a diagnostic test.
-Those with the HLA-B27 variant are at a higher risk than the general population of developing the disorder.
-HLA-B27, demonstrated in a blood test, can occasionally help with diagnosis, but in itself is not diagnostic of AS in a person with back pain.
-Over 85% of people that have been diagnosed with AS are HLA-B27 positive, although this ratio varies from population to population (about 50% of African Americans with AS possess HLA-B27 in contrast to the figure of 80% among those with AS who are of Mediterranean descent).
+Those with the HLA-B27 variant are at a higher risk than the general population of developing the disorder, yet most individuals with the genetic marker do not develop AS.
+Thus, HLA-B27, demonstrated in a blood test, can help with diagnosis, but in itself is not diagnostic of AS in a person with back pain.

+Over 85% of people that have been diagnosed with AS are HLA-B27 positive, although this ratio varies from population to population: about 50% of African Americans with AS possess HLA-B27 in contrast to the figure of 80% among those with AS who are of Mediterranean descent.
+In Turkey, a study of 115 patients found 70% positivity for the HLA-B27 allele.